tildeclub/site/wiki/source/code-of-conduct.md

 this code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-we invite all those who participate in tilde.club to help us create safe and positive experiences for everyone.
+we invite all those who participate in Tilde.club to help us create safe and positive experiences for everyone.

-## 2. tilde.club mission
+## 2. Tilde.club mission

 **tilde.club exists to foster an engaged community for socializing, learning, and making cool stuff**